The Reformed Church Center at New Brunswick Theological Seminary

 The Belhar Confession was first adopted by a South African synod in 1982, and Christian confessional responses to white-supremacist political and social structures remain an important subject forty years later.
 During that time, the Confession has traveled around the world and is used by a number of Reformed churches years after Apartheid ended in the 1990s.

-Considering Belhar’s influence, the Reformed Church Center at New Brunswick Theological Seminary, the Center for Barth Studies at Princeton Theological Seminary, and Pittsburgh Theological Seminary will gather an international panel of scholars to discuss what it means to be a confessing church in twenty-first century North America.
+Considering Belhar’s influence, the Reformed Church Center at New Brunswick Theological Seminary, the Center for Barth Studies at Princeton Theological Seminary, and Pittsburgh Theological Seminary gathered an international panel of scholars to discuss what it means to be a confessing church in twenty-first century North America.

-“Confession Then & Now: Thinking With Belhar in North America” will be a free online webinar on Thursday, October 13, 2022.
+“Confession Then & Now: Thinking With Belhar in North America” was a free online webinar, held on Thursday, October 13, 2022.

-• From 10:00 am to 12 noon (EDT), we will begin by “Witnessing to Belhar.”
-Hanna Reichel of will discuss the background of Belhar with Rachel Baard and Derek Woodard-Lehmen; then Nathan Jérémie-Brink will have a conversation with Belhar authors Alan Boesak and Dirk Smit and South African theologian Rothney Tshaka.
+• Part One: “Witnessing to Belhar.”
+Hanna Reichel discussed the background of Belhar with Rachel Baard and Derek Woodard-Lehmen; then Nathan Jérémie-Brink had a conversation with Belhar authors Alan Boesak and Dirk Smit and South African theologian Rothney Tshaka.

-• From 1:00 pm to 3:00 pm (EDT), these scholars will be joined by pastors and theologians from across North America for “Witnessing with Belhar,” as they each explore what it means to be a confessing church in their particular context.
+• Part Two: “Witnessing with Belhar.”
+These scholars were joined by pastors and theologians from across North America (Lisa Vander Wal, Morgan Bell, Riana Shaw Robinson, Stephanie Kaper-Dale, John Marc Sianghio, Matthew van Maastricht, and Lydia Tembo) as they each explore what it means to be a confessing church in their particular context.

 |Rachel S. Baard is Assistant Professor of Theology and Ethics, and Director of the Master of Arts in Public Theology Program, at Union Presbyterian Seminary in Richmond, Virginia.
 A South African by birth, she studied theology at the University of Stellenbosch and later earned her Ph.D. in Systematic Theology at Princeton Theological Seminary in New Jersey.
 Her first book, Sexism and Sin-Talk: Feminist Conversations on the Human Condition, was published in 2019 by Westminster John Knox Press, and received the 2020 Andrew Murray / Desmond Tutu Book Prize in South Africa.|